 The assessment of how well the program is designed to address the skills should be reported in Chapter 2 of the Self-Study Report template, in section 2.2, Skill Development.
-While doing the assessment, identify recommendations for improvements that may be required to better address the skills and clearly articulate these in Section 2.2.
+While doing the assessment, identify recommendations for improvements that may be required to better address the skills and clearly articulate these in the table provided in Section 2.2.